giorgiacrosilla/biasontology/methodology.md

 ### 5. New modules integration and alignment.

-Finally, the newly created ontology modules are integrated i the overall structure, the alignment with existing modules is ensured (XD tasks 8-10).
-Each module is modelled into an OWL file using [Protégé](https://protege.stanford.edu/).
+Finally, the newly created ontology modules are integrated in the overall structure: the alignment with existing modules is ensured (XD tasks 8-10).
+Each module is modeled into an OWL file using [Protégé](https://protege.stanford.edu/).